EnviroDIY/LearnEnviroDIY/_episodes/09-ModularSensorsOverview.md

 - **Real Time Clock**: Technically this is the beginning of the list of sensors, but this one is the real time clock (RTC) on the Mayfly, and the Maxim DS3231 is the RTC most commonly in use in the Arduino world.
 The RTC has a temperature sensor that we are able to log to monitor the temperature of the Mayfly.

-- **Settings for Additional Sensors**: Additional sensors supported by ModularSensors can setup here, following the general form shown for the RTC.
+- **Settings for Additional Sensors**: Additional sensors supported by ModularSensors can be set up here, following the general form shown for the RTC.
 Each requires:
   - An `#include <sensors/xxxx.h>` statement, to include the ModularSensors wrapper functions for that sensor.
     - See the [list of supported sensors in the ModularSensors wiki](https://github.com/EnviroDIY/ModularSensors/wiki#these-sensors-are-currently-supported)
     - NOTE: the list is actively expanding!
 Help us get new sensors set up with wrapper functions!